stever/zxplay/README.md

 # JSSpeccy 3

 A ZX Spectrum emulator for the browser.
-This is a fork I made to address some gripes I had with the mainstream version.
-See Addendum
+See Addendum for the motivation of this fork.

 ## Features